jimburton/spamfilter/README.md

 spam
 ====

-A Haskell port of Peter Seibel's [Bayesian spam filter](http://www.gigamonkeys.com/book/practical-a-spam-filter.html), for pedagogic purposes.
+A Haskell port of Peter Seibel's [Bayesian spam filter](http://www.gigamonkeys.com/book/practical-a-spam-filter.html), for teaching purposes in the Haskell course at the University of Brighton.

 Setting up the project
 ----------------------